PudreteDiablo/memorycard.js/README.md

 <br/><br/>

 ### load( )
 Read and return the data of the specified slot_index.
-This method will return an error if the selected slot is empty.
+This method will return `null` if the selected slot is empty.

 ```js
 // MemoryCard.load( slot_index ) ;
 MemoryCard.load( 2 ) ;
 ```

+#### Returns
+- `slot_data` Object | The data saved in the selected slot.

 #### Parameters
 - `slot_index` Number | **(Required)** Declare the slot where the data will loaded.